facebook/docusaurus/docs/getting-started-installation.md

 title: Installation
 ---

 Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.

+## Installing Docusaurus

-To install Docusaurus, we have created an easy script that will get all of the infrastructure set up for you:
+We have created an easy script that will get all of the infrastructure set up for you:

 1. Ensure you have the latest version of [Node](https://nodejs.org/en/download/) installed.
 We also recommend you install [Yarn](https://yarnpkg.com/en/docs/install) as well.

     > You have to be on Node >= 8.x and Yarn >= 1.5.

-1. Go into the root of your GitHub repo directory where you will be creating the docs.
+1. Change directory to the root of your project's GitHub repo.

+    You will be creating the docs in this directory.
+The root directory may contain other files.
+The Docusaurus installation script will create two new
+    directories: `docs-examples-from-docusaurus` and `website`.

-1.  `npx docusaurus-init`
+1. Run the Docusaurus installation script: `npx docusaurus-init`.

     > If you don't have Node 8.2+ or if you prefer to install Docusaurus globally, run `yarn global add docusaurus-init` or `npm install --global docusaurus-init`.
 After that, run `docusaurus-init`.